 3 | Eating Raw Food Keeps Enzymes Intact

 Perhaps the biggest benefit of a raw foods diet are their enzymes.
 Basically, when you cook food over 118 degrees F, most of the enzymes that would normally exist in the raw version of the veggie or fruit are completely destroyed.
 Eating a raw food diet keeps these enzymes intact.
-The key reason why raw foods are so bioavailable has to do with enzymes.
+The key reason raw foods are so bioavailable is the enzymes.
 In fact, enzymes play such an important role in the absorbability of food that many people decide to “go raw” based on the enzyme factor alone.

 Why are enzymes so important?
-First of all, enzymes are vital for the breakdown of any food that we consume.
+First of all, enzymes are vital for breaking down the food we consume.
 Some examples of enzymes that are key in this process are glucoamylase and amylase, which are key in the absorption of carbohydrates.
-Bromelain (found in tropical fruit such as pineapple as well as kiwi, ginger, asparagus, and others) is needed for the breakdown of proteins, while lipase is key for the breaking down of fats.
-Finally, an enzyme substance called alpha-galactosidase plays a huge role in the conversion of sugars into natural glucose needed for sustained energy.
+Bromelain (found in tropical fruit such as pineapple, as well as kiwi, ginger, asparagus, and others) is needed for the breakdown of proteins, while lipase is key for the breakdown of fats.
+Finally, an enzyme called alpha-galactosidase plays a major role in converting sugars into natural glucose needed for sustained energy.

 One of the forerunners of the raw foods movement was Dr. Edward Howell.
-He promoted this form of diet primarily because of all of the digestive benefits that came with eating whole foods with enzymes intact.
+He promoted this diet primarily because of the digestive benefits of eating whole foods with enzymes intact.
 In fact, Dr. Howell believed that eating raw food helps to maintain the “life force” within the food.
-According to him and other raw food advocates, when you eat “life force,” you strengthen and balance your own life force as well, including hormonally.
+According to him and other raw-food advocates, when you eat “life force,” you strengthen and balance your own life force, including hormonally.

 4 | Eating Raw Helps Your Gut

-Recent research has discovered how eating a raw diet can significantly change the gut microbiome.
+Recent research has shown that eating a raw diet can significantly alter the gut microbiome.
 One of the most significant studies in this regard was conducted in 2014 by researchers at the CUNY School of Public Health in New York City.
 They found that the gut microbiota composition of individuals who had been on a vegan diet for 6 months differed greatly from that of omnivores.
-According to the study report published in the journal Nutrients, vegans displayed a greater number of protective bacteria vs. pathogenic species in the gut as well as reduced levels of inflammation in the digestive tract and in general.
+According to the study report published in the journal Nutrients, vegans had more protective bacteria than pathogenic species in the gut, as well as reduced levels of inflammation in the digestive tract and overall.

 This is great news for your body, in general, and for your hormones in particular.
-The connection has to do with the link between hormone production and the digestive system.
-When it comes to the endocrine system, while the thyroid is definitely the “main boss,” other organs also play a major role in keeping hormonal communication going.
+The connection concerns the link between hormone production and the digestive system.
+When it comes to the endocrine system, the thyroid is definitely the “main boss,” but other organs also play major roles in maintaining hormonal communication.
 Many of these major players are located in the gut.

 In fact, the pancreas, the liver, and the intestinal tract itself all play pivotal roles in hormonal production.
 The gut actually contains its own nervous system and produces neurotransmitters and hormones inside the microbiome.
-One example of an essential hormonal substance that is created in part inside the gut is melatonin.
+One example of an essential hormone produced in part in the gut is melatonin.

 In addition, the types of bacteria that exist in your digestive tract play a role in how much of a hormone is produced as well as how that hormone is expressed in your body.
 For example, when melatonin is produced, certain bacteria and bacterial genetic codings play a role in determining where that hormone goes and what it does for the sleep cycle, reproductive health, and more.

 Another example can be seen with estrogen.
 The estrobolome is defined as ‘the aggregate of enteric bacterial genes whose products are capable of metabolizing estrogens.”
-In other words, there is a whole community of bacteria whose job it is to make sure that estrogen hormones are produced and go where they need to go for your health!
+In other words, there is a whole community of bacteria whose job is to make sure that estrogen is produced and goes where it needs to go for your health!

 5 | Raw Foods Add Extra Fiber to Your Diet

-The first reason, again, has to do with digestion and absorption of food.
+The first reason, again, concerns the digestion and absorption of food.
 The body needs a variety of fiber types in order to do this.
 Some whole raw foods contain soluble fiber, some contain insoluble fiber, and many raw foods contain a little bit of both.
 As we shall see, both soluble and insoluble fiber is essential for healthy gut balance, for proper elimination, and for the health of the body as a whole.

-A 2017 study done at the University of Georgia found that increasing fiber content, in general, can help hormonal health indirectly by assisting with weight loss and directly by strengthening the integrity, flexibility, and function of the colon.
-On the other hand, the study also found that those who ate foods which contained added sugars (such as processed foods) in childhood had hormonal imbalances and other complications due to changes in the gut microbiome.
+A 2017 study conducted at the University of Georgia found that increasing fiber intake can improve hormonal health indirectly by aiding weight loss and directly by strengthening the colon’s integrity, flexibility, and function.
+On the other hand, the study also found that those who ate foods that contained added sugars (such as processed foods) in childhood had hormonal imbalances and other complications due to changes in the gut microbiome.

-Consuming certain foods that contain soluble fiber can be extremely beneficial for maintaining the integrity of the gut microbiome and for keeping a healthy metabolism going.
+Consuming certain foods rich in soluble fiber can be extremely beneficial for maintaining the integrity of the gut microbiome and keeping a healthy metabolism.
 Soluble fiber is important because it slows digestion, helping your body gently absorb the sugars from raw foods.
-Soluble fiber also helps keep cholesterol levels even by binding with fatty acids and allowing them to flush out of the body.
+Soluble fiber also helps keep cholesterol levels stable by binding to fatty acids and allowing them to be excreted from the body.

 One particular soluble fiber of note is inulin.
-Inulin is especially important for hormonal balance because it is considered a “prebiotic” that provides nourishment to certain bacteria in the gut that help to regulate estrogen and other hormones.
+Inulin is especially important for hormonal balance because it is considered a “prebiotic” that nourishes certain gut bacteria that help regulate estrogen and other hormones.
 Some raw foods that contain high amounts of inulin are bananas, asparagus, dandelion, leeks, and garlic.

 Some raw food sources of insoluble fiber also contain antibacterial qualities that can keep pathogenic bacteria at bay.
 One example of a raw veg that contains large amounts of insoluble fiber and is also an antimicrobial is the plain old carrot!

 According to a French study, raw shredded carrots contain enough antibacterial content to “inhibit spoilage bacteria.”
-Eating adequate amounts of raw carrots has also been linked to lower intestinal inflammation.
-Remember that lower inflammation means less cortisol and more healing hormones to benefit your whole system.
+Eating an adequate amount of raw carrots has also been linked to reduced intestinal inflammation.
+Remember that lower inflammation means less cortisol and more healing hormones, benefiting your whole system.

 Conclusion

 The choice to embrace a raw food diet represents a compelling path towards achieving and maintaining hormonal balance, backed by numerous benefits that extend far beyond dietary preferences.
-By opting for raw foods, individuals prioritize the exclusion of harmful substances that often creep into processed and commercial foods, safeguarding their hormonal systems from disruptions caused by synthetic additives, pesticides, and toxins.
+By opting for raw foods, individuals prioritize avoiding harmful substances that often creep into processed and commercial foods, safeguarding their hormonal systems from disruptions caused by synthetic additives, pesticides, and toxins.

 This conscious dietary choice holds the potential to alleviate a wide range of health issues, from reproductive concerns and adrenal fatigue to imbalances in brain function and inflammation.
 In essence, a raw food diet emerges as a holistic approach to nurturing hormonal health, offering a wide array of benefits that transcend culinary preferences and pave the way for a vibrant and harmonious life.